Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Introduction

 The tight-binding (TB) approximation provides an efficient way to capture quantum mechanical effects, thanks to its small and localized basis set.
 This makes it especially useful for gaining insight or performing initial screening in large systems, where more accurate methods become computationally demanding~\cite{Slater1954}.

-As the electronic structure of graphene and its nanoribbons is different~\cite{Houtsma2021}, we are interested in studying a heterostructure that comprises these systems in van-der-Waals Bernal-stacked heterostructures in bi- and trilayer configurations.
+Although graphene exhibits linear bands originating from its lattice symmetry and $\pi$-electron network, bilayer graphene has parabolic bands (near $E_F$), whereas its trilayer shows a combination of linear and parabolic bands.~\cite{Grneis2008}.
+However, the electronic properties of graphene nanoribbons (GNRs), which are quasi-1D systems, can vary depending on their width and edge geometry.
+For example, armchair GNRs (AGNRs) can behave as a semiconductor or a semimetal depending on their width, while zigzag GNRs (ZGNRs) are always semimetallic due to their highly localized edge states, as predicted using the simple TB method~\cite{CastroNeto2009,Son2006}.
+Moreover, graphene sheet is almost transparent to visible light~\cite{Mak2008}, but GNRs are not necessarily transparent~\cite{Denk2014}.
+As the electronic structure of graphene and its nanoribbons is different~\cite{Houtsma2021}, and motivating the effect of geometries, which comes from the confinement effect, we combined quasi-1D GNRs in Bernal-stacked bilayer and trilayer configurations, to create a graphene heterostructure.
 We only studied ABA stacking, and for the sake of brevity, we did not mention it specifically hereafter.
 However, ABC and ABA stacking are both stable and have a small total energy difference~\cite{GuerreroAvils2022,Aoki2007}, but ABA stacking is observed more frequently~\cite{Hattendorf2013,CastroNeto2009}.

-Before studying the heterostructures, a brief review of its components can be insightful.
-Although graphene has linear bands originating from its unpaired electrons, perfect bilayer graphene has parabolic bands near the Fermi energy, whereas perfect trilayer graphene has a combination of linear and parabolic bands~\cite{Grneis2008}.
-However, the electronic properties of graphene nanoribbons (GNRs) can vary depending on their width and edge geometry.
-For example, armchair graphene nanoribbons (AGNRs) can behave as semiconductors or semimetals depending on their width, while zigzag graphene nanoribbons (ZGNRs) are always semimetallic due to their highly localized edge states, as predicted using the simple TB method~\cite{CastroNeto2009,Son2006}.
-Motivating the effect of geometries, which comes from the confinement effect, we combined quasi-1D GNRs in few-layers of quasi-2D graphene to create a graphene heterostructure.